The Instrument

 start here · the guided path

-A step-by-step course that teaches one idea at a time on the horn, asks you to prove it, then unlocks the next.
-From your first buzz to clean, connected playing — your progress is saved.
+A step-by-step course that teaches one idea at a time on the horn and puts it straight under your hands.
+From your first buzz to clean, connected playing — no quizzes, progress saved.

 the reference library